 The early start, elementary after school, and middle school club sessions provide quality before and after school care for children in grades K-8 in an atmosphere that is friendly and offers enriching activities in a supporting and nurturing environment.
 The programs are dedicated to serving the needs of the families of Groton & Dunstable by providing children with a variety of enriching and educational experiences while ensuring a sense of security and consistency throughout the course of their extended school day.
 We employ educated and responsible staff who are trained to understand the many needs of our students as they transition between the various portions of their day.
 The program’s focus is on the social, emotional, physical, and cognitive growth of its students, while maintaining affordable tuition rates for parents in need of before and after school care.

 The Extended Day Program is a non-profit, self-supporting program sponsored by the Groton-Dunstable Regional School District and administered by the office of Community Services and is funded solely by parent tuition and donations.
 The program receives no money from the regular school budget.STAFFINGThe Director of Extended Day & Community Services supervises the program.
 The Director is responsible for personnel assignment, training, and supervision, along with financial matters.
 The Director is responsible for program philosophy, policies, and procedures as well as communication with parents.
 Professional, caring individuals staff each site and are responsible for the planning of daily activities while ensuring the safety and well-being of the children.
 NON-DISCRIMINATION POLICYThe Groton-Dunstable Extended Day Program does not discriminate on the basis of race, color, sex, gender identity, religion, national origin, limited English proficiency, sexual orientation, disability, or housing status.
 EXTENDED DAY SESSIONSEarly Start Session 7:00 a.m. – 8:50 a.m.The early start session provides before school care to Florence Roche, Swallow Union & middle school students in grades K-8.
 Parents sign their children in at drop off in either the Florence Roche cafeteria or Swallow Union extended day room.
 The children enjoy a variety of activities.
 A light breakfast is offered.
 Elementary students are dismissed to their classrooms at 8:50 am; MS students walk over to the middle school on their own at 7:55 am.
 After School Session (Grades K-4) Dismissal – 5:00 or 6:00 p.m.The after school session provides after school care to Florence Roche students at the Peter Twomey Youth Center or the Bullpen* (located in MS North), and to Swallow Union students in the Union Building.
 At the Twomey Center children are divided into two rooms by grade: K-2 and 3/4; at Swallow Union the children have use of the upper floors of the Union Building.
 Both groups make use of their location’s gym, multi-purpose room, playgrounds and fields.
 Children are offered a variety of activities, including homework supervision and arts & crafts and access to Chromebooks.
 A snack and bottled water are provided. *(The Bullpen location is for grades K-4 that register after the Twomey Center location is full).
 Middle School Club (Grades 5-8) Dismissal – 6:00 p.m.
 Middle school students walk directly to the Twomey Center at dismissal time.
 The program makes use of the gym, playgrounds, and fields.
 A variety of activities, such as homework supervision with access to Chromebooks, cooking, and arts & crafts, are offered.
 Snacks and bottled water are provided.
 Drop-In (Grades K-8)Drop-ins are available only if space permits.
 Students must be registered in the program and attend on a regular basis to participate.
 Prior permission from the extended day office is required with a minimum of 4 hours’ notice.
 Availability is not guaranteed.
 SNACKS & DRINKSThe early start session provides a light breakfast, juice, and milk to students who arrive before 8:30 am.
 The after school & middle school sessions provide snacks and water.
 If your child has food allergies you may provide a supply of snacks for him/her in a closed container that can be stored in the room your child attends.
 If your child attends on a half-day it is the parent’s responsibility to provide a NUT-FREE bagged lunch.
 We do not have the resources to provide a lunch if you forget to send one in.
 PERSONAL BELONGINGSEach student will have a space to store his/her personal items.
 Please label your child’s name on all items.
 Any item brought in by your child is the responsibility of the child.
 The program is not responsible for lost, stolen, or broken items.
 The use of electronic devices, including cell phones, are not allowed in Grades K-4.
-We suggest you keep a complete change of clothing in your child’s backpack during winter months as well as sending them to school with a snowsuit and winter boots.REGISTRATION INFORMATIONRegistration for currently enrolled families in the upcoming school year begins on May 1 through May 16.
+We suggest you keep a complete change of clothing in your child’s backpack during winter months as well as sending them to school with a snowsuit and winter boots.REGISTRATION INFORMATIONRegistration for currently enrolled families in the upcoming school year begins on March 28 through April 10th.
 You will be emailed the direct link for online registration as well as the Registration/Handbook Packet.
 Copies will also be available in the lobby of the Twomey Center and at the Swallow Union Extended Day room.
 Registration is first-come first-serve.
 Any outstanding balances or fees must be paid before your registration is accepted.
-If you have any outstanding balances or fees your registration will be put on hold of returned along with a copy of the outstanding invoices.
+If you have any outstanding balances or fees your registration will be put on hold or returned along with a copy of the outstanding invoices.

 Once payment is received your registration will be processed.
 If you submit incomplete forms your registration will not be accepted and returned.
 Space will not be held for you if your registration is returned.
 You may want to keep a copy of the forms you submit for future reference.